bbinto/working-with-bb/Barbara's Operating System.md

 #### Team Meetings
 Equally important to 1-1 meetings are team meetings.
 They can be scheduled weekly, bi-weekly or monthly pending on the size of my direct reports, the growth of the company and the maturity.
 The goal of these meetings is to form and build a high performanent team that can trust and support each other.
 This includes getting to know each other beyond work, team building activities, alignment on how to be successful, sharing of failures and wins so everyone can help and learn.

-#### "No device" Meetings
+#### "No device" Meetings & Respect
 In general, I trust and believe people have good attention to stay connected to the topic of the meeting they are in.
 I also know though that things can distract us = slack and phones.
 I will ask you, at times, for specific meetings to not look at your other devices.
 It's for the broader good and it's respectful to give your co-workers or manager the attention and focus they deserve.
 Don't argue with me on that, if you are/get distracted, drop or don't join the meeting.

+Meetings I sit in or run will always focus on empathy and respect, and outcomes.
+My goal is to support, remind and interrupt if needed if any of those are not followed.
+I like the respect quote below from the Crucial Conversations book:

+“Respect is like air.
+As long as it's present, nobody thinks about it.
+But if you take it away, it's all that people can think about.
+The instant people perceive disrespect in a conversation, the interaction is no longer about the original purpose—it is now about defending dignity.”
+― Ron McMillan, Crucial Conversations: Tools for Talking When Stakes are High

 ## 2. People